godot-rust/book/src/intro/hello-world.md

 This page shows you how to develop your own small extension library and load it from Godot.
 The tutorial is heavily inspired by [Creating your first script][tutorial-begin] from the official Godot documentation.
-It is recommended to follow that alongside this tutorial, in case you're interested how certain GDScript concepts map to Rust.
+We recommended to follow that alongside this tutorial, in case you're interested how certain GDScript concepts map to Rust.

 ## Table of contents